yuantianle/yuantianle.github.io/docs/10_Interview/Operating_system/README.md

 ??? question "Click for answers 👇"

-    The critical section problem is a fundamental concept in computer science and operating systems that deals with the synchronization and coordination of concurrent processes in a shared resource environment.
-It arises when multiple processes or threads need to access shared resources, such as data structures or hardware devices, simultaneously.
+    The `critical section problem` arises when <u>multiple processes or threads</u> need to access <u>shared resources simultaneously</u>, such as data structures or hardware devices.
 Without proper synchronization mechanisms in place, this can lead to unexpected results or unintended behavior, known as race conditions.
+Here are some concepts you need to know:

-    - Critical Section – The portion of the code in the program where shared variables are accessed and/or updated.
+    - **Critical Section **– The portion of the code in the program where shared variables are accessed and/or updated.
-    - Remainder Section – The remaining portion of the program excluding the Critical Section.
+    - **Remainder Section** – The remaining portion of the program excluding the Critical Section.
-    - Race around Condition – The final output of the code depends on the order in which the variables are accessed.
-This is termed as the race around condition.
+    - **Race around Condition** – The final output of the code depends on the order in which the variables are accessed.

-    A solution for the critical section problem must satisfy the following three conditions:
+    A solution for the critical section problem must satisfy the following <u>three conditions</u>:

-    - Mutual Exclusion – If a process Pi is executing in its critical section, then no other process is allowed to enter into the critical section.
+    - **Mutual Exclusion:** If a process is executing in its critical section, then <u>do not allow</u> other processes to enter into the critical section.
-    - Progress – If no process is executing in the critical section, then the decision of a process to enter a critical section cannot be made by any other process that is executing in its remainder section.
+    - **Progress:** If no process is executing in the critical section, then the <u>decision of a process</u> to enter a *critical section* <u>cannot</u> be made by any other process that is executing in its remainder section.
 The selection of the process cannot be postponed indefinitely.
-    - Bounded Waiting – There exists a bound on the number of times other processes can enter into the critical section after a process has made request to access the critical section and before the requested is granted.
+    - **Bounded Waiting:** There exists a bound on the <u>number of times</u> other processes can enter into the critical section after a process has made request to access the critical section and before the requested is granted.

 ### **Synchronization Tools**

 ??? question "Click for answers 👇"

-     A **Semaphore** is an integer variable that is accessed only through two atomic operations, wait () and signal ().
+     A `Semaphore` is an **integer variable** that is accessed only through two *atomic operations*, `wait()` and `signal()`.
 An atomic operation is executed in a single CPU time slice without any pre-emption.

-Semaphores are of two types:
+    `Semaphores` are of two types:

-    - Counting Semaphore – A counting semaphore is an integer variable whose value can range over an unrestricted domain.
-    - Mutex – A mutex provides mutual exclusion, either producer or consumer can have the key (mutex) and proceed with their work.
-As long as the buffer is filled by producer, the consumer needs to wait, and vice versa.
-At any point of time, only one thread can work with the entire buffer.
-The concept can be generalized using semaphore.
-    - Misconception: There is an ambiguity between binary semaphore and mutex.
-We might have come across that a mutex is binary semaphore.
-But they are not!
-The purpose of mutex and semaphore are different.
-May be, due to similarity in their implementation a mutex would be referred as binary semaphore.
+    - **Binary Semaphore:** It has two states, 0 and 1.
+It is used for mutual exclusion, where only one process can access the critical section at a time.

+    - **Counting Semaphore:** It has a positive integer value that can be incremented or decremented.
+It is used to control access to a shared resource where multiple processes can access the critical section simultaneously, but the maximum number of processes that can access it at any given time is limited by the value of the semaphore.

 ### **Deadlock**

 ??? question "Click for answers 👇"

-    A **situation** where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.
-Deadlock can arise if following four conditions hold simultaneously (Necessary Conditions):
+    A **situation** where a set of <u>processes are blocked</u> because each process is holding a resource and waiting for another resource acquired by some other process.

+    Deadlock can arise with four necessary Conditions hold simultaneously:

     - Mutual Exclusion – One or more than one resource are non-sharable (Only one process can use at a time).
     - Hold and Wait – A process is holding at least one resource and waiting for resources.
     - No Preemption – A resource cannot be taken from a process unless the process releases the resource.
     - Circular Wait – A set of processes are waiting for each other in circular form.

-    Methods for handling deadlock: There are three ways to handle deadlock
+    There are three ways to handle deadlock:

-    - Deadlock prevention or avoidance: The idea is to not let the system into deadlock state.
+    - **Deadlock prevention or avoidance:** The idea is to not let the system into deadlock state.
-    - Deadlock detection and recovery : Let deadlock occur, then do preemption to handle it once occurred.
+    - **Deadlock detection and recovery:** Let deadlock occur, then do preemption to handle it once occurred.
-    - Ignore the problem all together : If deadlock is very rare, then let it happen and reboot the system.
+    - **Ignore the problem all together:** If deadlock is very rare, then let it happen and reboot the system.
 This is the approach that both Windows and UNIX take.

-### **Banker’s Algorithm**

-??? question "Click for answers 👇"

-    This algorithm handles multiple instances of the same resource.

 ### **Memory Management**

 ??? question "Click for answers 👇"

-    The techniques allow the memory to be shared among multiple processes.
+    The techniques allow multiple processes to share the same memory.

+    Here are two techniques:

     - **Overlays:** The memory should contain only those instructions and data that are required at a given time.
     - **Swapping:** In multiprogramming, the instructions that have used the time slice are swapped out from the memory.